 The integration of ESG risks shall also be generally included in the principles for action in the provision of discretionary portfolio management, by means of the criteria and methodology deemed appropriate to be implemented in accordance with the Bank’s Policy on integrating ESG risks into investment decisions.

-In accordance with Regulation (EU) 2019/2088 and the Regulatory Technical Standards (RTS) for the implementation of Regulation (EU) 2019/2088, entities must consider the inclusion of the Principal Adverse Impacts (PAIs) to measure the impact that investment decisions and advice have on sustainability factors.
+In accordance with Regulation (EU) 2019/2088 on sustainability‐related disclosures in the financial services sector and Delegated Regulation (EU) 2022/1288 supplementing it, financial market participants and financial advisers must disclose whether or not they consider principal adverse impacts (PAIs) to measure the adverse impact that investment decisions and financial advice may have on sustainability factors.

-This circumstance does not prevent the organisation’s decision regarding the consideration of adverse impacts on sustainability factors from potentially being changed in the future, should the regulation on this issue establish new requirements and should the degree of evolution of the data and information required for the disclosure of adverse impacts on the market lead to greater maturity in the availability of the same and of the associated methodologies for their calculation.
+The fact that PAIs are not currently considered Entity-wide does not prevent the Entity’s decision regarding the consideration of PAIs on sustainability factors from changing in the future, in the event that the regulation implementing this matter should establish new requirements and that the degree of evolution of the data and information necessary for disclosure of PAIs on the market should give rise to greater maturity in the availability thereof and of the associated methodologies to calculate them.

 In accordance with Article 5 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, the Bank has included information in its Remuneration Policy, pending final approval by the Board of Directors, on the consistency of the Policy with the integration of sustainability risks.